-Depending on the brand, 2 - 3 cups of green tea per day (for a total of 240 - 320 mg polyphenols) or 100 - 750 mg per day of standardized green tea extract is recommended.
+Depending on the brand, 2 to 3 cups of green tea per day (for a total of 240 to 320 mg polyphenols) or 100 to 750 mg per day of standardized green tea extract is recommended.
 Caffeine-free products are available and recommended.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs contain active substances that can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, people should take herbs with care, under the supervision of a practitioner knowledgeable in the field of botanical medicine.